Quantum percolation and transition point of a directed discrete-time quantum walk

-where the quantum coin operators, $W_{\theta}=C_{\theta} \otimes \mathbb{I}_x \otimes \mathbb{I}_y$ and $W_y = C_y \otimes \mathbb{I}_x \otimes \mathbb{I}_y$, and the shift operator for the directed evolution in the $y$-direction, $S_{y}(x, y)$, are same ones as used for the evolution on the square lattice.
-Due to the honeycomb geometry however, the shift operator $S^{\prime}(q)$ transition $W_q$ from $q$ to $q \pm 1$ corresponds to a shift along two edges, first in the $\pm x$ direction and then along the positive $y$ direction.
-The resulting average percolation probability is shown in Fig.\,\ref{fig:7}(a) as a function of the percentage of connected vertices with randomly assigned value of $\theta_{x,y} \in [0,\pi]$.
+\ec The resulting average percolation probability for an honeycomb lattice is shown in Fig.\,\ref{fig:7}(a) as a function of the percentage of connected vertices with randomly assigned value of $\theta_{x,y} \in [0,\pi]$.
+Again, the data points were obtained by taking the arithmetic mean of 200 independent realizations and ensuring that the error bars a small.
 Similarly to the case of the square lattice we find that $p_a$ is significantly larger than the classical percolation threshold $p_c=0.652$ \cite{SE64} and also lattice size dependent.
-Note that, compared to a square lattice of the same size, $p_a$ for a honeycomb lattice is smaller, which gives the honeycomb structure a edge over the square lattice for quantum percolation using a two-state D-DQW.
+Note that, compared to a square lattice of the same size, $p_a$ for a honeycomb lattice is smaller, which gives the honeycomb structure an advantage over the square lattice for quantum percolation using a two-state D-DQW.
 This can be understood by considering the geometry of the honeycomb lattice: the edges in the honeycomb lattice are such that the both operators $S^{\prime}(q)$ and $S_y(x, y)$ contribute to the shift in $y$ direction, whereas in the square lattice only $S_y(x, y)$ contributes to this shift.